How to Slice and Store Jamón

 "If I buy a bone-in Jamon Serrano, how long can it keep uncut.
 Meaning, if i buy a Jamon now, But do not want to begin slicing it in its holder until XMAS time, will that be ok just resting hung up for a few weeks?"

 "Thanks for your post, Fisher.
-Since the bone-in jamón is dry-cured, your ham will continue to cure, even after your recieve it.
-Just be sure to unwrap it upon receipt so that it can continue to "breathe."
-It does not require refrigeration. " - Don Harris
+Since the bone-in jamón is dry-cured, your ham will continue to cure, even after your receive it.
+Just be sure to unwrap it upon receipt and store it in a cool dry place away from insects.
+It can be stored for several weeks."

 "We are expecting delivery soon of a boneless iberico ham, can't wait!
 I am looking for the best option for some longer term storage, meaning a few months.
 How long will vacuum sealed pieces last in the refrigerator?
 Is freezing sealed pieces bad?
 Also, what would be the best approach to breaking it down for some storage and a lot of fresh eating?
 Lots of questions, just don't want to waste a bit!
 Thanks for your time."

 Congratulations on your purchase, it is truly an amazing ham!
 A boneless ham can be stored for a few months if it remains wrapped in its original plastic.
-Freezing it should not cause any harm.
+There is no need to freeze the jamon.
 Once it is removed from its packaging it will last a much shorter time, unless you have a countertop vacuum seal machine.
 In that case you can cut it into pieces and store them individually until you are ready to slice away.
 If you are going to use a meat slicer, I would recommend slicing it well chilled for thin slices.
-But remember, always bring the ham slices to room temperature before serving!" - Don Harris
+But remember, always bring the ham slices to room temperature before serving!"

 "hi! i just rcvd my bone in Jamon Serrano- i'l be serving it on sep. so that's like 3 months for now- is it still gonna be as fresh? can i put it in the ref with the original vacuum wrap as it was delivered to me or should i take out the vacuum wrap and just leave it on the stand in my dining area- im such a rookie -lil confused what do i do? thanks! can't wait to throw a big spanish dinner :) "